Best Workouts to Burn Fat For Women Over 50

 Be Low Fat or Burn Fat?

 Do you have a goal to be lower fat?
-Did you know you don’t have to burn predominantly fat in order to lose fat?
+Did you know you don’t have to burn fat predominantly in order to lose fat?
 Whoa.
 What just happened there??!!
-Thanks to our recent radio show guest, Dr. Len Kravitz, you get the most accurate fat burning advice directly and subcutaneously!
+Stick with us to get the most accurate fat burning advice directly and subcutaneously!

 Go Into Deficit to Win as a Loser